 How can minoxidil work in relation to hair loss?

 Funny, you ask, because scientists disagree on how minoxidil promotes hair growth.
 "It is possible that this hair growth occurs because minoxidil causes increased blood flow to the hair by dilating the blood vessels in the scalp," explains Divya Shokeen, certified Dermatology practice.
-Another hypothesis, supported by recent data, suggests that minoxidil may inhibit a certain enzyme (called ATP) in the Hair follicle which prolongs its growth phase (scientifically called the anagen phase).
-However, for the time being, in the case of hair loss that is not caused by disease, we recommend that the Hair Growth Serum "Laduti" without minoxidil and also without hormones.
+Another hypothesis supported by recent data suggests that minoxidil increases a specific enzyme (called ATP) in the hair follicle that prolongs its growth phase (scientifically called the anagen phase).
+However, for the time being, in cases of hair loss not caused by disease, we recommend that the Hair Growth Serum "Laduti" without minoxidil and also without hormones.

-Minoxidil is also said to enlarge hair follicles that have shrunk due to hormonal changes.
+Minoxidil is also said to Hair Follicle increase, which have shrunk due to hormonal changes.